egor-tensin/config-links/README.md

 information.

 A complete usage example is given below.
-In this example, the symlinks to files in "../cfg" must appear in "~/env".
+In this example, the symlinks to files in "../src" must appear in "/test/dest".

 ```
 > pwd
 /cygdrive/d/workspace/personal/config-links

-> tree ~/env/
+> tree /test/dest/
-/home/Egor/env
+/test/dest/

 0 directories, 0 files

-> tree ../cfg/
+> tree ../src/
-../cfg/
+../src/
-└── %ENV%
+└── %DEST%
     ├── a
     │   └── b
     │       └── c